 III.
 Policy

 A. Program Administered by Ferries Division

 The Assistant Secretary for the Ferries Division is responsible for administration of the fuel hedging program.
-The Assistant Secretary or designee may enter into hedge contracts that meet the Oversight Committee's standard recommendation criteria.
+The Assistant Secretary or designee may enter into hedge contracts that meet the Oversight Committee's approval.